mollie/commercetools/docs/CreateAnOrderOnMollie.md

 ## Creating an Order on Mollie

+**Work in progress**

-To create an order on Mollie, we need to have a minimum number of parameters on Commercetools.
+To create an order on Mollie, we need to have a minimum number of parameters on commercetools.
 These will get converted on Mollie.
-Below are some conversion tables, as well as JSON representations of the calls being mapped from CT -> Mollie.
+Below are some conversion tables, as well as JSON representations of the calls being mapped from commercetools to Mollie.

 # createPaymentRequest object (req.body.resource.obj.custom.fields.createPaymentRequest)